itsMukulSharma/reactjs-typewriter-effect/README.md

 - Customizable typing, deleting, and pause intervals
 - Option to loop through words or stop at the end
 - Pauses on hover
-- Customizable text color and cursor style
+- Customizable FontName, size, weight, cursor style and many other CSS properties with Custom classes.

 ## Installation